cookpad/prism/gc/README.md

 # Prism GC

-Ruby application to delete unused S3 objects on the Prism bucket.
+Prism GC is a Ruby application to delete unused S3 objects on the Prism bucket.

-Prism continously rebuilds merged objects again and again when a new small object is coming, to keep a partition data up to date.
-But when Prism updates a merged partition, old merged objects are left.
-So there are so many old, unused merged objects on the Prism bucket.
+Prism continously rebuilds merged objects again and again when a new small object is coming, to keep partition data up to date.
+But when Prism updates a merged partition, Prism does not delete old merged objects -- so there are so many old, unused merged objects on the Prism bucket.
-This application collects and deletes such unused objects.
+Prism GC application collects and deletes such unused objects.

-Prism does not update merged objects in the partitions older than 14 days, applying GC to partitions which is 15 or 16 days older is safe and recommended.
+Prism does not update partitions older than 14 days, applying GC to partitions which is 15 or 16 days old is safe and recommended.

 ## Usage